savonet/book/language.md

-The arrow `->` means that it is a function, on the left are the types of the arguments (here, two arguments of type `int`) and on the right is the type of the return value of the function (here, `int`).
+The arrow `->` means that it is a function, on the left are the types of the arguments (here, two arguments of type `int`) and on the right is the type of the returned value of the function (here, `int`).
 In order to use this function, we have to apply it to arguments, as in

 ```